Succession Management 101: What Your Company Can Learn From the Royals

 Given the buzz about the royal birth in England earlier this year, it seems only right to talk about succession planning.

 The Brits truly have the succession issue covered.
 Thanks to some visionary parliamentarians in the 17th century, ascendancy to the throne is regulated according to strict requirements.
-Go to the official website of the British monarchy and you’ll find that they have it mapped down to the 50th person in line for the crown.
+Go to the and you’ll find that they have it mapped down to the 50th person in line for the crown.

 Do you know the 50 people most qualified to fill any of your company’s top leadership positions?
 How about five people?
 I thought not.
 Corporations are not monarchies (at least most aren’t) and succession management is not woven into their organizational fabric.
 The requirements for ascendancy into mid- to top-level positions are seldom determined with great rigor or depth; if competency profiles exist at all, they are typically sketchy and out of date.